-Adare Guesthouse, 9 Father Griffin Place, Galway City, Republic of Ireland
+Adare Guesthouse, 9 Father Griffin Place, Galway City, Galway, Republic of Ireland

-Adare Guesthouse is a family owned and run guesthouse that is situated in a quiet cul-de-sac, within a two minute walk of Galway city centre.
+Adare Guesthouse is a family owned and run three-star guesthouse that is situated in a quiet cul-de-sac, within a five minute walk of Galway City centre.
 The guesthouse offers luxury and comfort twinned with traditional hospitality and service.

 The premier location is only five minutes walking distance to the train and bus stations.
 It's in close proximity to the beach and with stunning views of Galway Bay, County Clare mountains, Connemara and the Aran Islands in the distance, they are surrounded by some of the most beautiful scenery in Ireland.

 Adare Guesthouse is located within a five minute walk of Galway’s finest restaurants and bars.
-Quay Street, also known as the Latin Quarter, is just over O’Brien’s Bridge; it has Galway’s finest selection of French, Italian, Thai and Irish restaurants.
+Quay Street, also known as the Latin Quarter, is just over O’Brien’s Bridge; it has Galway’s finest selection of French, Italian, Thai and Irish restaurants available.

 Galway is a great place for shopping, from the usual high street brands to original antique stores Galway has the lot including the famous bustling market where you will find hundreds of stalls selling fresh produce and locally produced crafts.
 Galway is famous the world over for its love of music.
 The streets of Galway are always lined with buskers and street entertainers.
 You can also visit many of Galway’s traditional music pubs including The Crane, Taffes Bar, Tig Coili and The Quays.